Address Your Home's Plumbing Problems Like a Pro with this Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-You will need a few essential tools such as a plunger, adjustable wrench pipe wrench Teflon tape, and a screwdriver.
+You will need a few indispensable tools like a plunger, adjustable wrench, pipe wrench, Teflon tape and a screwdriver.

 Is DIY plumbing safe?